How To Build A Health Advice App

 5. Use the right PaaS and MBaaS platforms

 Use a PaaS platform to expedite your web app development.
-As I explained in “10 top PaaS providers for 2019”, PaaS platforms offer many advantages, e.g.:
+As I explained in “10 top PaaS providers”, PaaS platforms offer many advantages, e.g.:

 - PaaS providers manage the cloud infrastructure, networking, operating system, middleware, and runtime environment, which enables you to focus on development.